Terms of Business

 of this paragraph “you” does not include Associated Entities.

 11.2 Similar Activities

 We may act for parties engaged in activities similar to or competitive with yours.

 Once we have agreed to act for you in relation to a Matter, we will not act for a third party in relation to the same Matter if there is a Conflict of Interest between that third party’s interests and your interests.

 We may decline to act for you where accepting your instructions would create a Conflict of Interest or cause us to break an existing agreement with a third party.

-10.5.2 If we have a financial arrangement with a referrer of work we will confirm the exact referral fee in our Letter of Engagement.
+11.5.2 If we have a financial arrangement with a referrer of work we will confirm the exact referral fee in our Engagement Letter.

 Where our professional rules allow, and subject to satisfying the requirements of those rules (for example by implementing an information barrier), we may act for you and another client where a Conflict of Interest would otherwise exist, provided that we have the consent of both parties.
 We do not require your consent to act against an Associated Entity.

 If, whether through a change in circumstances or otherwise, we find that we have agreed to provide Services to you in circumstances which give, or could give, rise to a conflict of interest we will discuss with you how to deal with the conflict and may, be obliged to stop providing Services to you and/or to all other clients affected by the Conflict of Interest.

 12.1 Information About You